Kremlin turns opinion over Syria with U.S.-style 'shock and awe' media blitz

 “The message here is ‘Look if we can launch missiles at Syria we can definitely crush any protests so don’t even think about it,'” he told Reuters.

-Using social media, the defense ministry has been swift to distribute its videos and images.
+Using social media, the defence ministry has been swift to distribute its videos and images.
 The tone of its commentary, in press releases and in briefings, has been triumphant.

 James Rodgers, a senior journalism lecturer at London’s City University, said the Russians had watched how the U.S. government and media had presented Washington’s Middle East wars and tried to follow suit.